Self-Driving Car Sensors: An Informative Guide to How Autonomous Vehicles Detect the Road

 • GPS and inertial measurement units

-Each sensor performs a unique role in identifying obstacles, measuring distances, and recognizing road features.
+Each sensor plays a unique role in detecting obstacles, measuring distances, and identifying road features.

 Why Sensor Technology Matters in Modern Transportation

-Autonomous vehicle sensors are increasingly important because transportation systems are becoming more complex and data-driven.
-Traffic congestion, road safety challenges, and growing urban populations require new approaches to mobility.
+Autonomous vehicle sensors are essential as transportation systems become more complex and data-driven.
+Urban growth, congestion, and safety challenges require advanced solutions.

 • Automotive manufacturing